f-corvaro/CPP/CPP00/README.md

 <p align="justify">

 Throughout this project, you will explore a wide range of topics, including basic syntax, data types, control structures, functions, and object-oriented programming.
+You will also learn about namespaces, classes, member functions, I/O streams, initialization lists, static and const keywords, and other fundamental concepts.

 </p>
 <br>